xebialabs/xl-kube-workshop/part-3/lab-7-troubleshoot.md

 Skip creating namespace digitalai, already exists Generated files successfully for PlainK8s installation.
 Applying resources to the cluster!
 ?
-Do you want to replace the resource service/xld-operator-controller-manager-metrics-service with specification from file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/controller-manager-metrics-service.yaml: Yes Applied resource service/xld-operator-controller-manager-metrics-service from the file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/controller-manager-metrics-service.yaml
-?
 Do you want to replace the resource customresourcedefinition/digitalaideploys.xld.digital.ai with specification from file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/custom-resource-definition.yaml: Yes Applied resource customresourcedefinition/digitalaideploys.xld.digital.ai from the file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/custom-resource-definition.yaml
 ?
 Do you want to replace the resource deployment/xld-operator-controller-manager with specification from file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/deployment.yaml: Yes Applied resource deployment/xld-operator-controller-manager from the file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/deployment.yaml
-?
-Do you want to replace the resource role/xld-operator-leader-election with specification from file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/leader-election-role.yaml: Yes Applied resource role/xld-operator-leader-election from the file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/leader-election-role.yaml
-?
-Do you want to replace the resource rolebinding/xld-operator-leader-election with specification from file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/leader-election-rolebinding.yaml: Yes Applied resource rolebinding/xld-operator-leader-election from the file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/leader-election-rolebinding.yaml
 ?
 Do you want to replace the resource clusterrole/xld-operator-manager with specification from file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/manager-clusterrole.yaml: Yes Applied resource clusterrole/xld-operator-manager from the file digitalai/dai-deploy/digitalai/20240429-180918/kubernetes/template/manager-clusterrole.yaml